-None of the Dealers, the Trustee, the Delegate or the Agents has independently verified the information contained herein.
+None of the Dealers, the Trustee, the Delegate, the Agents or any of their respective affiliates has independently verified the information contained herein.
 Accordingly, no representation, warranty or undertaking, express or implied, is made and no responsibility or liability is accepted by any of them as to the accuracy, adequacy, reasonableness or completeness of the information contained in this Base Prospectus or any other information provided by the Trustee or Dar Al-Arkan in connection with the Programme.
+None of the Dealers or any of their respective affiliates accepts any responsibility for any act or omission of the Trustee, Dar Al-Arkan or any other person in connection with the issue and offering of any Certificates.